satra/NiPyPe-Paper/nipype_paper.rst

 standard repositories on recent Debian and Ubuntu releases.
-Moreover, NeuroDebian (http://neuro.debian.net - Hanke et al. 2010) repository provides the most recent releases of NiPyPe for Debian-based systems and a NeuroDebian Virtual Appliance making it possible to deploy NiPyPe in a virtual environment on Mac OS X and Windows systems.
+Moreover, NeuroDebian (http://neuro.debian.net - Hanke et al. 2010) repository provides the most recent releases of NiPyPe for Debian-based systems and a NeuroDebian Virtual Appliance making it possible to deploy NiPyPe and other imaging tools in a virtual environment on several operating systems.
 In addition to providing all core dependencies and automatic updates NeuroDebian also provides many of the software packages supported by NiPyPe (AFNI, FSL, Mricron, etc), making deployment of heterogeneous NiPyPe pipelines more straightforward.

 Development
 ~~~~~~~~~~~